Embetronicx/Tutorials/Linux/Device_Driver/Real_device_driver/ReadMe.md

 Please refer this URL for the complete tutorial of this example source code. https://embetronicx.com/tutorials/linux/device-drivers/linux-device-driver-tutorial-programming/

-You can check the video tutorial of this project.
+You can check the video tutorial of this project - https://youtu.be/xp9HTR6a98I
-(Added soon)

 The Linux Device Driver Video Playlist - https://www.youtube.com/watch?v=BRVGchs9UUQ&list=PLArwqFvBIlwHq8WMKgsXSQdqIvymrEz9k